GrahamDumpleton/mod_wsgi/docs/error-reference.rst

    creation.

 :Operator action:
+   Read the preceding :ref:`WSGI0035` block and its traceback to identify the cause.
 Check free memory on the host.
 If the failure repeats, look for any preceding :ref:`WSGI0001` or :ref:`WSGI0028` message indicating the embedded interpreter is broken.
-The startup-time counterpart is :ref:`WSGI0035`.

 .. _WSGI0104: